 Why the need for a Pest Management Field Biologist?

-The exacting and ever more demanding requirements of the food industry and its supply chain have resulted in pest management technicians and contractors providing more highly qualified personnel to undertake the necessary inspection, planning, risk assessment and strategy work.
+The exacting and ever more demanding requirements of the food industry and its supply chain has resulted in pest management service providers having to provide more highly qualified personnel (technicians and contractors) to undertake the necessary site analysis, risk assessment, planning and implementation of strategic pest management service delivery in oder to comply with the rigorous criteria associated with today's safe and effective integrated pest management programs.

-This new approach has led to the Australian Environmental Pest Managers Association (AEPMA) initiative to provide a formal development program for specialist role of Pest management Field Biologist
+This new approach has led to the Australian Environmental Pest Managers Association (AEPMA) initiative to provide a formal development program for the specialist role of the Australian Pest Management Field Biologist.

 What does the Field Biologist do?

 The Field Biologist plays a vital role in the pest management strategy for food industry operations.
-Working closely with the pest management technicians, the Field Biologist will:
+Working closely with the pest management technicians and food businesses, the Field Biologist will:

-- Determine the current levels of pest activity, their detection, prevalence and appropriate management;
+- Determine the current levels of pest activity, their detection, source, prevalence and appropriate management;

 - Inspect the control processes being applied, audit the quality and sufficiency of the pest management/IPM related records and evaluate and determine trend analysis;